prooph/service-bus/docs/plugins.md

 - `HandleCommandStrategy`: Is responsible for invoking a `handle` method of a command handler.
 Forces the rule that a command handler should only be responsible for handling one specific command.
 - `OnEventStrategy`: Prefixes the short class name of an event with `on`.
 A listener should have a public method named this way: OrderCartUpdater::onArticleWasBought.
 - `FinderInvokeStrategy`: This strategy is responsible for invoking finders.
-It either looks for a finder method named like the short class name of the query.
+It looks for a finder method named like the short class name of the query.

 Note: When a message bus detects that the message handler is callable invoke strategies are skipped and the message handler is directly invoked by the message bus.